TiendaNube/standalone-apps/packages/app-template-vite/README.md

 # Nimbus App Template > Vite

 ## Introduction
-This front-end project was developed using Vite and TypeScript and includes our pre-installed design system.
-Its purpose is to provide a practical template for creating a web application focused on the partner portal.
+This front-end project was developed using Vite and TypeScript and includes our pre-installed Design System.
+Its purpose is to provide a practical template for creating a web application in the partner portal, targeting store owners.

-This example application not only demonstrates how to call Tiendanube APIs but also automates the authentication process using the information provided in the `.env` file at the root of the project.
+The example application not only demonstrates how to call Nuvemshop/Tiendanube APIs but also automates the authentication process using the information provided in the `.env` file at the project's root.

 This allows you to focus on implementing the specific functionalities of your application without worrying about the complexity of other processes.

 ## Prerequisites

 Before getting started, make sure you have the following dependencies installed in your development environment:
 - Node.js (version 14 or higher)
 - NPM (Node Package Manager) or Yarn (Yarn Package Manager)